Mountain Biking

 Bourg-Saint-Maurice has plenty of places to paraglide in and around the area.
 Whether you are experienced or a complete beginner you will be able to enjoy the sensation of flight.
 Beginners should hook up with one of the many paragliding schools to experience a tandem paragliding session with an experienced instructor.

-Beginners to advanced paraglider’s can develop their skills at the Arcs en Ciel Paragliding School in Bourg-Saint-Maurice, in the heart of the Haute Tarenteise Valley.
-If you’re paragliding on your own, make sure you check the signs at each take off point, due to some spots being closed at certain times of the year due to weather conditions.
+Arcs en Ciel Paragliding School in Bourg-Saint-Maurice provides lessons for everyone from complete beginners to advanced pilots looking for tips on local flying conditions.
+If you’re paragliding on your own, make sure you check the signs at each take off point.
+Some spots are closed at certain times of the year due to weather conditions.